mweststrate/mxgit/README.md

 # Known Issues

-* SVN reset still works and resets the repo to dummy data.
 * --setprojectid can be only once.
 Use --reset first to assign a new project id.
 * --install will not register git hooks if similar git hooks already exists.
 Please fix this manually by either calling `mxgit --precommit` or `mxgit --postupdate`
-* SVN revert reverts to the wrong file
 * SVN icons, status, history etc .. doesn't make any sense
 * The modeler will always indicate that at least the project file is changed.
 This usually isn't the case.
 Check `git status` to be sure.